-Several of the planning partners including the Town of Smithtown, the Suffolk County Water Authority, the Unkechaug Tribal Nation, and the Shinnecock Tribal Nation provided specific parcel data for identified critical properties.
+Additionally, critical facility parcels were assessed for exposure to the wildfire hazard area.
+These parcels were identified by the Town of Smithtown, the Suffolk County Water Authority, the Unkechaug Tribal Nation, and the Shinnecock Tribal Nation.
 More specifically, the Tribal Nations provided the location of sacred land.
-An exposure analysis was completed to identify the amount of land exposed.
 Table 5.4.16-10 below summarizes results of the exposure analysis.